 WHAT IS WISDOM?

-2. Learning from Mistakes: After getting sick, a young man reflects on what went wrong—poor food intake, lots of stress, and poor sleep.
-Rather than giving up, he adjusts his habits by reversing the bad choices, seeks mentorship, and succeeds in his endeavor to heal by prioritizing self and healthy foods and habits.
+2. Learning from Mistakes: After getting sick, a young man reflects on what went wrong—poor food intake, excessive stress, and inadequate sleep.
+Rather than giving up, he adjusts his habits by reversing the bad choices, seeks mentorship, and succeeds in his endeavor to heal by prioritizing himself , eating healthy foods and reversing or eliminating bad habits.

 3. Prioritizing Long-Term Over Short-Term Gains: A parent teaches their child to save part of their allowance instead of spending it all on toys.
 By modeling delayed gratification, they instill financial responsibility that benefits the child into adulthood.